-You could happily spend a few hours in Tiger browsing all the knick-knacks and you’re bound to walk out of here with something, even if you don’t really need it.
+You could happily spend a few hours in Flying Tiger Copenhagen browsing all the knick-knacks and you’re bound to walk out of here with something, even if you don’t really need it.
 Everything is cheap, colourful, kitsch and has a Scandinavian vibe.
 You can think of it as a cross between Ikea and Poundland, with surprisingly good quality items.
 It’s particularly good for stationery and kid’s items – great for shopping for party bag fillers.

 105-107 Oxford St, Soho, London, W1D 2HQ

 Open 10am – 10pm Monday to Saturday, and 12 – 6pm Sunday

 Japanese lifestyle store Muji was founded on the concept of “no-brand” quality goods and is ideal for sourcing stationery, storage solutions, furniture, gadgets, clothing and homewares with a minimal design aesthetic.
 Prices are lower than other brand items of similar quality due to the streamlined manufacturing process and minimal packaging.